Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Normandy Invasion begun".</h2 head><h3 quote align='center'>"Led by U.S. General Dwight D. Eisenhower, an Allied armada of ships, planes, and landing craft and some 156,000 troops began the invasion of northern France from England this day in 1944\u2014the famous \u201cD-Day\u201d of World War II.
-Find out how the Allies reclaimed Europe from Nazi Germany".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Lateran Treaty ratified".</h2 head><h3 quote align='center'>"Through the Lateran Treaty\u2014signed February 11, 1929, by Benito Mussolini for Italy and by Pietro Gasparri, cardinal secretary of state, for the papacy and ratified this day in 1929\u2014Vatican City became a sovereign state.
+Take our quiz about the history of Roman Catholicism".</h3 quote></h3 OTD